lauterbach-mirror/polarfire_trace/readme.md

 * PolarFire® SoC Video Kit via FMC connector using one of the following adapters:

   * Lauterbach [LA-2785](https://www.lauterbach.com/products/LA-2785);
-    This adapter allows up to 32-bit parallel trace or serial trace.
+    This adapter allows parallel trace or serial trace.
   * Xilinx/AMD [FMC XM105](https://www.xilinx.com/products/boards-and-kits/hw-fmc-xm105-g.html) card;
-    This adapter only allows 16-bit parallel trace.
+    This adapter only allows parallel trace.

   For 16-bit parallel trace, these adapters are pin compatible, so the same FPGA design can support both cards.
   For the converter's pin map, refer to `script_support/videokit/io_videokit_fmc.pdc` in this repository.